Maximizing Tax Benefits With Bunching

 Truman Heartland Community Foundation recommends that if you are considering utilizing the bunching strategy, print off our comprehensive charitable bunching one-sheet and meet with your professional advisor to decide if this strategy meets your needs.

-You can also make an appointment with our Director of Advancement, Shannon Sundberg, who is happy to meet with you one on one about your options and your charitable giving plan for the future.
+You can also make an appointment with our Vice President of Advancement, Cole Eason, who is happy to meet with you one on one about your options and your charitable giving plan for the future.

 All inquiries are treated with complete confidentiality.
 This information is not intended as tax, legal, or financial advice.
 Gift results may vary.
 Consult your personal financial advisor for information about your specific situation.